IQ404/study-notes/README.md

   For details, see [here](https://en.wikipedia.org/wiki/Smoothstep).

-  Currently, I just think of `smoothstep` of redistributing the numbers within a range towards the polars.
+  Currently, I just think of `smoothstep` as redistributing the numbers within a range towards the polars.

   ❓ Understand (cubic) Hermite interpolation.